2023 NICC Agenda

 COO, Allstate Canada

-President & CEO, Facility Association
+VP, Government Relations & Communications, Facility Association

 Équité and Facility are two associations that both play critical roles in our industry, managing various risks on behalf of the industry. Équité was established to prevent and detect fraud and insurance crimes, and Facility ensures availability of auto insurance both directly, and indirectly through risk sharing pools and access to driver history.
 Join this fascinating panel of leaders about the plans and prospects for each of their associations in these challenging times for our market.